ohadravid/ohadravid.github.io/content/posts/2025-04-08-btrees-and-mental-models.md

 But we can see from our model that supporting queries like `*ython* language` is a lot harder!
 To do it efficiently, we can use [_n-grams_](https://en.wikipedia.org/wiki/N-gram), which is like applying a sliding window tokenizer to the original text, and will increase the index size a lot.
 Elasticsearch has an [`ngram`](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-ngram-tokenizer.html) tokenizer, and ClickHouse supports `ngrams` via the [`full_text(ngrams)`](https://clickhouse.com/docs/engines/table-engines/mergetree-family/invertedindexes#usage) index creation option.

 📊 The **Common tokens** problem: \
-Our model predicts that common tokens like `the` and `a` will require storing an enormous number of document ids, but they are almost useless for searching and ranking documents (counterpoint: consider a query like `bear` vs `The Bear`).
-Handling them specifically (together with stemming and tokenizing) requires [language specific](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-lang-analyzer.html) knowledge.
+In our code, common tokens like `the` and `a` require storing an enormous number of document ids, yet they are almost useless for searching and ranking documents (counterpoint: consider a query like `bear` vs `The Bear`).
+[Filtering](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-stop-tokenfilter.html) such [stop words](https://en.wikipedia.org/wiki/Stop_word) specifically, together with stemming and tokenizing, requires [language specific](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-lang-analyzer.html) knowledge.

-Regular terms also tend to have an uneven distribution, with some (like `language` in our little example) being pretty common, and a lot of terms being very rare.
-We used a vector to store the document ids, which will be inefficient at both ends of this spectrum, so we can predict that different implementations will choose different underlying data structures for them: For example, ClickHouse uses [roaring bitmaps](https://clickhouse.com/blog/clickhouse-search-with-inverted-indices#posting-lists) while PostgreSQL uses [`GIN`](https://www.postgresql.org/docs/current/textsearch-indexes.html#TEXTSEARCH-INDEXES) which is [implemented](https://www.postgresql.org/docs/current/gin.html#GIN-IMPLEMENTATION) as a B-tree of B-trees.
+Regular tokens also tend to have an uneven distribution - some (like `language` in our example) are very common, while many tokens are rare.
+We used a vector to store the document ids, which will be inefficient at both ends of this spectrum, so we can guess that different implementations will use more efficient data structures for them: For example, ClickHouse uses [roaring bitmaps](https://clickhouse.com/blog/clickhouse-search-with-inverted-indices#posting-lists) while PostgreSQL uses [`GIN`](https://www.postgresql.org/docs/current/textsearch-indexes.html#TEXTSEARCH-INDEXES) which is [implemented](https://www.postgresql.org/docs/current/gin.html#GIN-IMPLEMENTATION) as a B-tree of B-trees.

 ✂️ The **Multi-Field Filtering** Challenge: \
 When users want to combine text search with structured filters (`"typescript btree" AND stars > 1000`), our model points to a problem: unless we create a dedicated index that uses both fields, we'll have to get all the doc ids matching the text and intersect them with the doc ids that match the other filter(s).
 PostgreSQL supports this via [multicolumn GIN indices](https://www.postgresql.org/docs/current/indexes-multicolumn.html), while Elasticsearch doesn't support creating such indices but instead focuses on having a very efficient intersection implementation.